-The courses are provided through e-learning mode.
-The e-learning mode ensures the timely and widespread circulation of the course contents to all employees thanks to its graphics and the interaction methods.
+Training is provided through courses distributed in presence and/or in e-learning mode.
+The e-learning mode allows, through its graphic design and interaction mode, a timely and widespread dissemination of the contents to all employees.

-The course content is updated to reflect changes in the legislation (e.g., introduction of new predicate crimes) and the Model's content (e.g., adoption of new special parts).
-The Supervisory Body regularly checks the implementation of the training programme.
+The content of training activities is updated in relation to changes in legislation (e.g. the introduction of new predicate offences) and in the content of the Model (e.g. the adoption of new special sections).

+The Supervisory Board, with the support of the Internal Audit Function, periodically checks the implementation status of the training plan.

-In line with the principles and values included in the Model and the Code of Conduct, Esselunga acknowledges the importance of the issues of occupational health and safety.
-It is committed to improving its employees' safety in the workplace.
+Consistent with the principles and values expressed in the Model and in the Code of Ethics and Conduct, Esselunga recognizes the importance and centrality of the issues of the safety and health of workers in the workplace and is committed to improving safety performance in the workplace in the performance of its activities.